LONDON MARKETS: FTSE 100 Steps Higher, On Course For A Quarterly Rise

 ADVERTISEMENT

-The pound was moving toward a weekly drop of about 0.8%, but was already under pressure Friday following an update from the British housing sector (http://www.marketwatch.com/story/uk-house-prices-stable-but-drop-in-london-2017-09-29).
-The Nationwide Building Society said U.K. house prices edged up 0.2% in September after a decline in August, but house prices in London fell 0.6% on the year, the first annual fall in eight years.
+Housing shares: The Nationwide Building Society said U.K. house prices edged up 0.2% in September (http://www.marketwatch.com/story/uk-house-prices-stable-but-drop-in-london-2017-09-29) after a decline in August, but house prices in London fell 0.6% on the year, the annual fall in eight years.

 Shares of home builders were still able to move up Friday.
-Persimmon PLC (PSN.LN) put on 1.7%, Taylor Wimpey PLC (TW.LN) was 0.9% higher as were shares of Barratt Developments PLC (BDEV.LN) .
+Persimmon PLC (PSN.LN) put on 2.1%, Taylor Wimpey PLC (TW.LN) was 1.5% higher and Barratt Developments PLC (BDEV.LN) rose 0.9%.

 (END) Dow Jones Newswires